dobtco/wintersmith-knowledge-base/contents/articles/screendoor/questions/configuring_the_question_and_answer_section.md

 Setting up a public question-and-answer page for your project makes communication more efficient for everyone involved.
 It's a great way to reduce support email by allowing respondents to see the questions other people have asked.
 Hosting a section for questions on Screendoor keeps your team coordinated, too: all project admins have access to a shared inbox of questions, so they never need to give two different answers to similar questions.

-To set up questions for your project, press "Edit" in the header, and select the "Details" tab in the project wizard.
-Under "Questions" check the box "Add a questions page."
+To set up questions for your project, press "Edit" in the header, and select the "Project Page" tab in the project wizard and check the box "Add a questions page."

 ![Questions page in the project wizard.](../images/questions_1.png)